junxit/us-congress-bills-119/metadata.md

 - 2025-10-22 — Committee on Veterans' Affairs.
 Reported by Senator Moran without amendment.
 With written report No. 119-89.
 - 2025-10-22 — Committee on Veterans' Affairs.
 Reported by Senator Moran without amendment.
 With written report No. 119-89.
 - 2025-10-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 201.
+- 2025-11-20 — Held at the desk.
+- 2025-11-20 — Message on Senate action sent to the House.
+- 2025-11-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8399; text: CR S8399)
+- 2025-11-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-11-20 — Received in the House.